kierangoodacre/mesheeChat/README.md

 [Cryptocat]: https://github.com/cryptocat/cryptocat/

 Maybe a chat room structure is better than a p2p encryption?
-Chat room only allow people with the key to access.
+Chat rooms only allow people with the key to access.
 Other people cannot access the chat room unless they have got the key.

 ### Two types of security